MPPT Solar Charge Controllers Explained

 Higher voltage = Higher efficiency and less thermal stress

 Higher current in an electrical system results in increased heat generation across all electrical components, including resistors, capacitors, and inductors, leading to thermal expansion and contraction with each heat cycle; this is a primary cause of electronic failures.
 This expansion and contraction also induce mechanical stress on circuit boards and components.
 In inverters, voltage is elevated from battery voltage to the output voltage (e.g., 120VAC or 240VAC) through rapid switching of transistor switches.
-Transitioning from 12V to 120V AC is four times more demanding than from the 52-54V of a 48V system, magnifying stress levels.
-Opting for a 48V system also reduces wire costs and minimizes longer-term replacement expenses due to reduced stress on components and less chance of failure.
+Transitioning from 12V to 120V AC is four times more demanding than transitioning from the 52-54V range of a 48V system, thereby magnifying stress levels.
+Opting for a 48V system also reduces wire costs and minimises longer-term replacement expenses due to reduced stress on components and less chance of failure.

 Benefits of using a 48V battery system compared to a 12V system: